Ethenyl/Ethenyl.github.io/_posts/2020-09-22-an-alternative-git-branching-model.md

 ---

-## Conclusion
+# Conclusion

-As I am well aware that each project is unique, I am also aware that this particular Git branching model might not suit your exact needs.
+As I am well aware that each project is unique, I am also aware that this particular **Git** branching model might not suit your exact needs.
 And that's perfectly fine, I never claimed to offer you THE silver bullet that would solve all your issues 😏

 I hope that some of you have found a way to improve their day-to-day workflows with this simple yet effective flow.

+That's all folks!

 ---

-## Contribute
+# Contribute

-In order to tweak / improve the flow for everyone, do not hesitate to ask questions through Twitter or GitHub, I'll update this article as new topics are raised and solutions are found.
+In order to tweak / improve this post for everyone, do not hesitate to ask questions using the comments section below or **Twitter**.

+This post will be updated as new topics are raised and solutions are found.

 ---

-## Q & A
+# Q & A

 None for the moment 😉

 ---

-## Glossary
+# Glossary

 | --- | --- |
 | **SCM** | Source Code Management |